-This week, an important paper has been published (currently in draft form) in Midwifery.
+This week, an important paper on the Albany Midwifery Practice has been published in Midwifery.
 Titled ‘Midwifery continuity of carer in an area of high socio-economic disadvantage in London: a retrospective analysis of Albany Midwifery Practice outcomes using routine data (1997–2009)’, the freely available paper by Homer et al (2017) examines trends and outcomes for all mothers and babies who received care from the Albany Midwifery Practice from 1997–2009.
 This was a total of 2568 women.

 There are several reasons why this paper is important, but I am going to focus on just three of them.